johan-st/portfolio/src/md/portfolio/docker.md

 # docker

-This project is easily distributed as a single container built from a simple _Dockerfile_ in the git repository.
-That helps ensure consistent behaviour regardless of where it is deployed.
+This project is easily distributed as a single container built according to the __Dockerfile__ in the git repository.
+This helps ensure consistent behaviour regardless of where it is deployed.

-In no small part because of the plethora of service providers and other deployment options I find that containers significantly simplifies operations and helps prevent _"lock-in"_.
+In no small part because of the plethora of service providers and other deployment options I find that containers significantly simplifies the handling of deployment and helps prevent _"lock-in"_.

 ## Dockerfile
 ```docker
 FROM node:15.7.0-alpine3.10